pepa65/becrypt/README.md

 * Version: 1.2.1
 * License: [MIT](LICENSE)
 * Repo: `github.com/pepa65/becrypt`
-* Modified interface from `github.com/shoenig/bcrypt-tool`
+* Modified interface from `github.com/shoenig/bcrypt-tool`:
-  - Shorter & simpler, and only a command for the least used option
+  - Shorter & simpler, and only a command for the least used option.
-  - No password on the commandline (either piped-in or asked for interactively)
+  - No password on the commandline (either piped-in or asked for interactively).
+  - Functionally compatible (both use `golang.org/x/crypto/bcrypt` under the hood).

 ## Usage
 ```